Methotrexate and Misoprostol for Abortion

 Choosing a medical or surgical procedure for an abortion will depend on your medical history, how many weeks pregnant you are, what options are available where you live, and your personal preferences.

-Methotrexate for medical abortions has not been evaluated in women with the following medical conditions:
+Methotrexate for medical abortions has not been evaluated in women who have the following medical conditions:

 Avoid alcohol and aspirin while using methotrexate and misoprostol for a medical abortion.